behavioral innovation

 presented at Llorg seminar, HEC, Université de Lausanne, February 2015

-presented at AoM 2015, Academy of Management Conference, Vancouver.
+AoM 2015, Academy of Management Conference, Vancouver.

 presented at D-MTEC TIM Seminar, ETH, Zurich, October 2015